Playwright technical reference

 Does Playwright MCP work?

 Yes.
 Launch @playwright/mcp with --cdp-endpoint http://127.0.0.1:9222 and it attaches to LumaBrowser like any other connectOverCDP client.
-This is the idiomatic 2026 pattern for LLM agents driving a browser via Playwright — LumaBrowser gives the MCP server a dedicated browser with built-in LLM selector fallback, so flaky selectors don’t crash the agent loop.
+This is the idiomatic 2026 pattern for LLM agents driving a browser via Playwright — LumaBrowser gives the MCP server a dedicated browser with built-in LLM selector fallback.

 What about Puppeteer or Selenium?